Disney World Christmas 2026 Ultimate Guide

 This isn’t merely regurgitated press releases and generic info about Christmas at WDW.
 Instead, we provide a frank assessment of things and insight so you be best prepared to have a great time during the holidays–including what’s still missing as compared to a normal Christmas at Walt Disney World.

 With that out of the way, here’s everything you need to know about Christmas at Walt Disney World.
-It should go without saying since official details haven’t been released, but what follows has not yet been updated for Christmas 2024.
-We’ll keep you posted about what, if anything, changes.
-For now, this should be about 95% accurate.
+We’ll keep you posted about what, if anything, changes or is added as more announcements are (hopefully) made…

 On New Year’s Eve, there’s typically special entertainment at the Magic Kingdom, Epcot, and Disney’s Hollywood Studios.
 If you are thinking of visiting for the week between Christmas and New Year’s Eve, we highly recommend reading our Tips for Visiting Walt Disney World at New Year’s to avoid crowds and have a better experience.